 Here are two clips with the Manfrotto 3x lens.
 The image quality is similar to the Olloclip.

-The last image is again the iPhone without lens and zoom, but taken at the 6x distance, i.e. the same as the second Manfrotto image.
-This gives some perspective on how much closer the lens and zoom brings you.
+The last image is again the iPhone without lens and zoom but taken at the 6x distance, i.e. the same as the second Manfrotto image.
+This gives some perspective on how much closer the lens and zoom bring you.

 For sports like rowing, kayaking, horse racing etc, even the 2-3x tele lenses might not be enough.
 There are a number of 8x-18x (usually 12x) lenses available on the market.
 They come from different companies but look similar, so they might have the same origin.
 They are pretty cheap, around $30, so you can not expect too much.
 But the image quality in the middle of the image is not too bad, and since SprintTimer only uses the mid part, they are actually better for Photo Finish than for conventional photography.